btanaka/vimnasium-text/sphinx/index.rst

 .. image:: barbell2.png

-Vimnasium is the gymnasium of vim skills!
+**Vimnasium is the gymnasium of vim skills!**

+Vimnasium's content is intended for intermediate and advanced vim users.
+Dive in and have fun!

 Contents: